giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

-Visibility and exposure to the application of both (1) network and (2) compute resources is critical to enable the proper functioning of the new class of services arising at the edge (distributed AI, driverless vehicles, AR/VR, etc.).
-To understand the problem space and the capabilities that are lacking in today's protocol interfaces necessary to properly enable these new services, we focus on the simple life cycle of service deployment and selection ({{lifecycle}}).
+Visibility and exposure to the application of both (1) network and (2) compute resources is critical to enable the proper functioning of the new class of services arising at the edge (e.g., distributed AI, driverless vehicles, AR/VR, etc.).
+To understand the problem space and the capabilities that are lacking in today's protocol interfaces necessary to enable these new services, we focus on the life cycle of a service.

+At the edge, compute nodes
+are deployed near communication nodes (e.g., co-located in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) enable privacy/personalization (e.g., federated AI learning), and (4) reduce cloud costs and energy.
+Services are deployed on the communication and compute infrastructure through a two-phase life cycle that involves first a service *deployment stage* and then a *service selection* stage ({{lifecycle}}).

      +-------------+      +--------------+      +-------------+
      |             |      |              |      |             |